Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Introduction

-In order to best achieve this, we reasoned that encouraging specific structures on the attention matrices would be the most simple and efficient solution.
-By designing kernels inspired by various correlation functions that are applied to attention matrix directly, we propose an extension to the Transformer with Self Attention with Temporal Prior (SAT-Transformer).
+To best achieve this, we reasoned that encouraging specific structures on the attention matrices would be the most simple and efficient solution.
+By designing kernels inspired by various correlation functions applied to the attention matrix directly, we propose an extension to the Transformer with Self Attention with Temporal Prior (SAT-Transformer).
 The designed kernels are parameterized with minimal amounts of learnable parameters to enforce temporal bias to some degree.
-Although the main experiments are done using Electronic Health Records (EHR) data sets which take standard form of time series data sets, we believe SAT-Transformer is generalizable to other time series data sets.
-SAT-Transformer achieved maximum performance gain of roughly 10\% compared to the current best performing model on various prediction tasks across multiple data sets.
+Although the main experiments use Electronic Health Records (EHR) data sets, which take the standard form of time series data sets, we believe the SAT-Transformer is generalizable to other time series data sets.
+The SAT-Transformer achieved significant performance gains compared to the current best-performing model on various prediction tasks across multiple data sets.
 In addition, we have implemented the kernels of SAT-Transformers in a way that vectorized element-wise matrix multiplication can be possible.
-Compared to vanilla Transformers, SAT-Transformer only requires minimal additional computation which can be done efficiently.
+Compared to vanilla Transformers, SAT-Transformer only requires minimal additional computation, which can be done efficiently.
 As a result, SAT-Transformer is far more effective than Transformers and RNNs performance-wise while being almost as efficient as Transformers.

-The main contribution of this paper is, from the idea of underlying monotonic temporal bias in time series, we have designed SAT-Transformer that can learn to directly exploit these regularities.
-In section \ref{method} we show some direct supporting evidences for our initial hypothesis in addition to performance gains in section \ref{experiments}.
-In addition, we show multiple ablation experiments and extensions of our model to gain more insight on the performance of our model in relation to temporal regularities of the data sets.
-Through our experiments, we also show that especially in situations with limited amount of data, our model can be more useful.
-We believe that the results of our paper suggest a direction to explore which is, rather than expecting neural network models to learn from scratch, exploiting temporal biases of time series can result to room for improvement.
+The main contribution of this paper is that from the idea of underlying monotonic temporal bias in time series, we have designed the SAT-Transformer that can learn to exploit these regularities directly.
+In section \ref{method}, we show some direct supporting evidence for our initial hypothesis in addition to performance gains in section \ref{experiments}.
+In addition, we show multiple ablation experiments and extensions of our model to gain more insight into the performance of our model in terms of the temporal regularities of the data sets.
+Through our experiments, we also show that our model can be more useful, especially in situations with a limited amount of data.
+We believe that the results of our paper suggest a direction to explore, which is, rather than expecting neural network models to learn from scratch, exploiting temporal biases of time series can result in room for improvement.